msrobotics-gh/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 After the prefix, other conventions will apply:

 * Sensor class names are constructed as:    Sensor - Company - Type
-* Robot class names are constructed as:     Robot - Mode - Action - OpModetype
-* Concept class names are constructed as:   Concept - Topic - OpModetype

-Once you are familiar with the range of samples available, you can choose one to be the basis for your own robot.
-In all cases, the desired sample(s) needs to be copied into your TeamCode module to be used.

 This is done inside Android Studio directly, using the following steps: